OmegaKavya/EnhancedNPTEL2.0/README.md

 ## Troubleshooting

 ### Ollama is not responding

 - Confirm Ollama is running locally.
 - Check `http://127.0.0.1:11434/api/tags`.
 - Make sure `llama3.2` is installed.

 ### Quiz generation feels generic

 - Ensure the topic has correct metadata.
 - If transcript data is unavailable, the app uses fallback context.
 - The quiz generator is tuned for conceptual topic questions, not generic learning tips.

 ### Missing Python packages

 - Reinstall dependencies with `pip install -r requirements.txt`.

-## License

-Add a license if you plan to publish the repository publicly.